Derlin8/PizzaButton/README.md

 # PizzaButton
-Ordering a pizza via aws iot button backed by aws lambda
+Ordering a pizza via aws iot button backed by aws lambda in python